peross/dms_client/BUILD_FROM_LINUX.md

 GitHub Actions will build Windows installers automatically in the cloud.
 This is the easiest and most reliable method.

+**Note:** If you get billing errors, see [ALTERNATIVE_BUILD_OPTIONS.md](ALTERNATIVE_BUILD_OPTIONS.md) for solutions.
+GitHub Actions is free for public repositories, but you may need to add a payment method to your account.

 ### How to Use

 1. **Push your code to GitHub** (if not already done)